 3. Set the parameters of the signal generator for an interfering signal below the wanted signal in Case 1 according to Tables 7.6A.2.5-1 and 7.6A.2.5-2.

 4. Set the Downlink signal level to the value as defined in Table 7.6A.2.5-1.
-Send uplink power control commands to the UE using 1dB power step size to ensure that the UE output power measured by the test system is within the Uplink power control window, defined as -MU to -(MU + Uplink power control window size) dB of the target power level in Table 7.6A.2.5-1 for at least the duration of the Throughput measurement, where:
+Send uplink power control commands to the UE using 1dB power step size to ensure that the UE output power measured by the test system is within the Uplink power control window, defined as -MU to -(MU + Uplink power control window size) dB of the target power level in Table 7.6A.2.5-1 for at least the duration of the throughput measurement, where:

-- MU is the test system uplink power measurement uncertainty and is specified in [Table F.1.3-1] for the carrier frequency f and the channel bandwidth BW
+- MU is the test system uplink power measurement uncertainty and is specified in Table F.1.3-1 for the carrier frequency f and the channel bandwidth BW

-- Uplink power control window size = 1dB (UE power step size) + 1.0dB (UE power step tolerance) + (Test system relative power measurement uncertainty), where, the UE power step tolerance is specified in TS 36.101-1 [7], Table 6.3.5.2.1-1 and is 1.0dB for 1dB power step size, and the Test system relative power measurement uncertainty is specified in [Table F.1.3-1].
+- Uplink power control window size = 1dB (UE power step size) + 1.0dB (UE power step tolerance) + (Test system relative power measurement uncertainty), where, the UE power step tolerance is specified in TS 36.101-1 [7], Table 6.3.5.2.1-1 and is 1.0dB for 1dB power step size, and the Test system relative power measurement uncertainty is specified in Table F.1.2-1.

 5. Measure the average throughput for duration sufficient to achieve statistical significance according to TS 36.521-1 [14] Annex G.2.